Starship flight test 1: Effects on environment

 The U.S. Fish and Wildlife Service's Texas Division reported that the launch scattered debris across 385 acre on SpaceX property and Boca Chica State Park.
 It deposited a pulverized material, thought to be concrete dust, up to 6.5 mile northwest.

 A wildfire started and burned 3.5 acre of state parkland to the south of the pad.
 Olivier de Weck, editor-in-chief of the Journal of Spacecraft and Rockets and a MIT professor, said that much of the dust and debris could have been better contained by flame trenches diverting the engine blast underground or a "pipeline...bring[ing] seawater" to the launch site. (de Weck nevertheless called the event "more of a success than a failure".)

 Similarly, Eric Roesch, an expert in environmental compliance and risk assessment, criticized SpaceX for not disclosing the launch's risks and for failing to use a trench or water system to dampen the launch's impact.
 Roesch said that a chemical analysis would be required to determine whether the dust and debris would be harmful to health.
 A later chemical analysis by the University of Central Florida and another by Rice University identified the dust-like material as harmless beach sand from below the launchpad.
 The heat and pressure went through fresh cracks in the launch pad, causing an eruption that propelled sand six miles to Port Isabel.
 Though large amounts of dust measuring between 1 and 10 microns can be harmful to breathe, the researchers did not find them in enough quantity and concluded that the sand was not a health hazard.

 A pre-launch FAA assessment had stated there would be "no significant impact" on the region.
 After the launch, SpaceX activated the FAA required "anomaly response plan", but otherwise refused to comment on the situation.
 The US Fish and Wildlife Service's Texas division said it had not found evidence of dead birds or wildlife, though Texas Public Radio reported finding a charred quail's nest.
 Biologist David Newstead suggested that the delay in conducting a survey may have skewed the result, noting, for example, that predators would be likely to consume a "dead bird on the flats" within an hour.
 Justin LeClaire, a biologist who was allowed into the area 54 hours after launch, said that SpaceX has "altered a habitat on a wildlife refuge", and that it would take time to understand the effects.

 On May 1, 2023, ten days after the launch, four environmental groups—the Center for Biological Diversity, Surfrider Foundation, American Bird Conservancy, and Save Rio Grande Valley (Save RGV)—and the Carrizo Comecrudo Nation of Texas jointly sued the FAA for having granted SpaceX a launch license.
 SpaceX requested that it be allowed to join the FAA as a defendant, which was granted in June.
+In September 2025, federal judge Carl J. Nichols dismissed the case, finding no evidence of negligence.